Rubik R-18 Kánya: Development

 Construction started in 1946, and the first flight of the prototype, the R-18a, c/n E-524, was on 18 May 1949.
 It was powered by a Walter Major 4-I four-cylinder inline engine of 96.9 kW driving a two-bladed wooden propeller.
 The aircraft was well received, and was used, for a time, by the Hungarian Air Force, registered 1-002, but was soon replaced and transferred to a flying club, registered HA-RUA.

 The second aircraft, the R-18b, c/n E-525, registered HA-RUB, had a widened rear fuselage to make the occupant of the third seat more comfortable.
 It flew from 1949 to 1954 when it crashed.

 The third and subsequent aircraft, designated R-18c, c/n E-761, registered HA-RUC, had a Walter Minor 6-III six-cylinder engine of 155 hp, which extended the fuselage length to 7.7 m.
 The cabin windows and doors were slightly redesigned, and the third seat was replaced by a 120 L fuel tank.
 Because of problems with the Walter Minor in-line engines, all surviving R-18s were converted to licence-built Shvetsov M-11D five-cylinder radial engines of 93.2 kW, or M-11FR engines of 119 kW leading to a reduced fuselage length of 7.5 m.
 The conversion work was done by the Central Experimental Plant at Alag, between 1955 and 1958.

 Construction of a metal version, the R-28 Metal-Kanya, was started but was not completed.

 Operational history

 The first three aircraft were considered prototypes, and they were followed by six production aircraft, all designated R-18c and built in 1953-54.
 They were registered HA-RUD to HA-RUI.
 One aircraft was fitted with skis for winter use.
 They continued in use until 1966 by which time all aircraft except two had crashed and/or been scrapped or withdrawn from use.

 The R-18a crashed in 1949 and was subsequently used as an instructional airframe.

-Survivors
+Surviving aircraft

 HA-RUG on display restored with an inline engine.